-The actual functions used are listed
+The actual functions used are available in pdf format.

 Players may be loosely classified according to rating by the following scheme:

 The program is designed to give a rating for each player that takes into account performance and the strength (or otherwise) of partners and opponents.
 The rating is calculated on a tournament-by-tournament basis, and it should be appreciated that the program is a RATINGS system, and not a RANKING system.
 Earlier algorithms (dating back to the mid-1980's) were fairly successful, but anomalous results would arise in certain cases.
 The ideal program needs to be flexible enough to cope sensibly with tournaments that have:

 It would also be nice if the algorithm had a reasonably firm mathematical basis that avoided making too many arbitrary judgements over the parameters that influence ratings.